 <!-- .slide: data-background="#ff0000" -->

 To add classes like `fragment` to elements, use an HTML comment right after the element.
+Fragments basically just stage elements for arrival on-click (rather than go to the next slide)

 Example List